 This act of terror, orchestrated by Juhayman Al-Otyabi turned the holiest site in Islam into a battleground.
 The militants, including followers from Saudi Arabia, Egypt, the United States and Canada, proclaimed that their leader's brother-in-law, Mohammed al-Qahtani, was the Mahdi, the prophesied savior in Islam.

-Juhayman, who had once served in the Saudi National Guard and later became a preacher, claimed to have received divine visions confirming Qahtani as the Mahdi.
-The elaborate preparations for the siege involved smuggling weapons into the mosque over several weeks.
-These were concealed in coffins under the guise of funeral prayers and in trucks disguised as construction vehicles.
+Juhayman, a former member of the Saudi National Guard who had become an influential preacher, claimed to have received divine visions confirming Qahtani’s messianic status.
+The militants’ preparations were elaborate and calculated: weapons were smuggled into the mosque over several weeks, hidden in coffins during funeral prayers and in vehicles disguised as construction trucks.

-The siege left a devastating toll, with over 200 worshippers, militants, and soldiers losing their lives.
-In the aftermath, Juhayman and 63 of his surviving followers were publicly executed across Saudi Arabia.
+The human toll was devastating.
+More than 200 people—including worshippers, militants, and soldiers—were killed.
+In the aftermath, Juhayman and 63 of his followers were captured, swiftly tried, and publicly executed in cities across the Kingdom.

 0 Comments